 Contact Our Experienced Child Custody Attorney in SLC, Utah

 Although it may be tempting to go it alone, hiring a knowledgeable child custody lawyer can save you tons of time, turmoil, money, and more.
 Indeed, despite the fact that it may seem simple enough to meet up with the other parent and create your own agreement, over time, you will find that without a firm agreement in place, things will go haywire.
 However, by contacting your friends at the Law Office of David Pedrazas, PLLC, you will have an expert at your fingertips to help you navigate through the confusing child custody laws in Salt Lake City and help you reach a resolution that is best for everyone involved.
-Give us a call at 801-263-7078 for a free case evaluation.
+Give us a call at 801-263-7078 for a Legal Case Review.